AngusG/angusg.github.io/_posts/2018-02-25-robust-machine-learning-checklist.markdown

 3. Look at the convolutional filters learned in the first few layers of the neural network, paying especially close attention to the first layer.
 Do they seem like general concepts or primitive image processing operations?
 Do filters for primary colours and detecting edges or colour transitions emerge?
-If any of the filters still resemble random noise, your model is almost certainly not robust.
-If they aren't doing something useful, they should be exactly **zero**.
-Also, do play with the kernel size and stride, you would assume that these hyper-parameters have been well characterized, but not really.
+If any of the filters still resemble random noise, they are almost certainly hurting the robustness of your model.
+If they aren't contributing something useful, they should be pruned away or exactly **zero**.
+This type of filter pruning is essentially what L2 regularization accomplishes.
+Also, experiment with the kernel size and stride, you would assume that these hyper-parameters have been well characterized, but in my experience, not really.
+For instance increasing the stride from 2 to 5 for a convolutional layer with sixteen 8x8 filters, followed by one linear layer, slightly improves robustness a few percentage points for CIFAR-10 when subject to projected gradient descent (PGD) (unpublished result).

 4. Try to generate images with your model.
 That's right, a classifier can be used as a generative model (albeit one with severe mode collapse).
 The most direct way to do this is to iteratively maximize one of the softmax probabilities